gvang146/EPhoneShop/README(instructions).txt

 Instructions to Run the Program
+Database:
+1. use the mySql text file to input commands to create the database

 WEB API
 1. Open the ephoneshop in Visual Studios 2022 through the solution
 2. Build the solution
+3. Change the connectionstring in appsettings.json
 3. Run

 ANGULAR (frontend)